pingcap/docs-cn/dumpling-overview.md

 The exported file is stored in the `./export-<current local time>` directory by default.
 Commonly used options are as follows:

 - The `t` option specifies the number of threads for the export.
-Increasing the number of threads will increase the concurrency of Dumpling but will also increase the database's memory consumption.
+Increasing the number of threads improves the concurrency of Dumpling and the export speed, and also increases the database's memory consumption.
 Therefore, it is not recommended to set the number too large.
 - The `-r` option specifies the maximum number of records (or the number of rows in the database) for a single file.
 When it is enabled, Dumpling enables concurrency in the table to improve the speed of exporting large tables.

 With the above options specified, Dumpling can have a quicker speed of data export.